-And thanks to the micronutrients green powder, there’s also a nice boost of enzymes, organic fruits and veggies, and that citrus flavor you might be craving but missing on keto.
+Thanks to the micronutrients green powder, there’s also a nice boost of enzymes, organic fruits and veggies, and that citrus flavor you might often miss while on keto.

 #3: Keto Oatmeal

-This keto oatmeal recipe replaces carby oats with flax meal and chia seeds so you’ll have a filling, low-carb version safe to enjoy in keto.
+This keto oatmeal recipe replaces carby oats with flax meal and chia seeds, so you’ll have a filling, low-carb, keto-friendly version.

-Then kick this recipe up a notch with a vanilla flavored powdered form of MCT oil to add both a creamy texture and a sweet taste you’ll think about all day.
+Then, kick this recipe up a notch with a vanilla-flavored powdered form of MCT oil to add both creamy texture and a sweet taste you’ll think about all day.

 #4: Matcha Latte Pancakes